Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

 Names can't be same as **reserved words** (language keywords).

+There can't be two variable with same in same scope.

 Variable names should be descriptive.
 Single `a` in 200 lines of script is not a good name for variable better would be `numberOfTries`.

 Note: Descriptive variable names make code more readable and it will be easier to understand in shorter time.
 Which makes you more productive then having to guess what is going on.